indieSoftware/INLib/README.md

 - INRound, INCeil and INFloor functions which operates on positions after the period, i.e. INRound(6.66, 1) = 6.7

 ### CoreData
-- A separated subspec (to include add to the podfile: `pod "INLib/CoreData"`)
+- A separate subspec (to include add to the podfile: `pod "INLib/CoreData"`)
 - NSManagedObject: Some shortcut methods for creating new managed objects and retrieving the object's name.
 - NSManagedObjectModel: Some helper methods for creating a model, a specific model version and check some compatibility states.
 - CoreDataManager: A class which helps migrating over multiple versions and manages the Core Data Stack.